Unskilledcrab/Hierarchy/README.md

 - The parent id is not found in the flat list
 - The parent id is the default datatype (i.e. if it is an int then the root node will have a parent id of '0')

+Since hierarchies will always have a root node(s), when you use the **ToHierarchy** extension method, you will be returned the root nodes.
+Each of the root nodes will have their descendant nodes relationship fully defined so you can traverse the tree by enumerating through their children or using the traversal extension methods provided.

 ### Hierarchy Example
 ```csharp
 using Hierarchy;